 3. Road Trip To Murthal

-Just about 50 km from Delhi, Murthal is a place for food junkies and a place you must visit to experience the monsoon of Delhi.
+Just about 50 km from Delhi, Murthal is a place for food junkies and a place you must visit to experience the monsoon time in Delhi.
 You’ll fall in love with the ride as the wide and dark sky pours cool, little droplets down on you.
 Nothing can beat a bike ride to Murthal during monsoon with friends or your significant other.
 The Parathas at the dhabas in Murthal are made with different types of vegetables and are eaten with gusto.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!